mholling/nswtopo/README.markdown

 To change rendering of a feature, open `topographic.svg` and identify the name of the topographic layer (e.g. `Gates_Grids`, `Contour_10m`) containing the feature.
 (The following labels for groups of related layers are also available: contours, water, pathways, roads, cadastre, labels).

-Next, add a `render:` section to your `nswtopo.cfg` file.
+Next, add a `topographic:` section to your `nswtopo.cfg` file.
 For each layer which you wish to modify, specify one or more of `opacity`, `expand` and `colour` values to change the opacity, scaling and colour, respectively, of the features in that layer.
 Colours should be specified as hex triplets (e.g. `"#FF0000"` for red).
 Use a [colour picker](http://www.google.com/search?q=color+picker) to choose your desired colour and get its hex triplet. `opacity` should be a value between 0.0 and 1.0.
 The `expand` value should specify how much the feature's size is reduced (expand < 1.0) or enlarged (expand > 1.0) compared to the raw map.

 The following shows the default renderings and illustrates the format to be used.
 Any renderings you specify in your `nswtopo.cfg` will override these defaults.
-Note that `colour` may specify a single colour for the whole layer (e.g. the cadastre layer below), or a mapping of specific colours to new colours (e.g. the labels layer below).
-(The latter is useful if the original layer contains more than one colour; you will need to identify the colours to be changed using Inkscape.)
+Note that `colour` may specify a single colour for the whole layer (e.g. the contour and cadastre layers below), or a mapping of specific colours to new colours (e.g. the labels layer below).
+The latter is useful if the original layer contains more than one colour; you will need to identify the colours to be changed using Inkscape (or a text editor).

-    render:
-      plantation:
-        opacity: 1
-        colour: "#80D19B"
+    topographic:
       pathways:
         expand: 0.5
         colour:
           "#A39D93": "#363636"
       contours:
         expand: 0.7
-        colour:
-          "#D6CAB6": "#805100"
-          "#D6B781": "#805100"
+        colour: "#805100"
       roads:
         expand: 0.6
         colour: